These Are Cooking Light's 25 Most Popular Recipes of the Year

-We hacked this Mexican favorite in July 2013 to get it to the table with lightning speed.
+Just substitute the rotisserie chicken for leftover turkey and you've got tasty enchiladas faster than takeout.
 One richly spiced sauce doubles as the filling and the topper to save time.
 And since every element is already cooked, the dish needs just three minutes under the broiler to melt the cheese.

 Apple Pie Energy Bites

 Pan-Seared Strip Steak